interNFT/nft-rfc/nft_rfc_009.md

 resources.
 On-chain digital assets require a cryptographically secure mechanisms for referring to the asset and to prove control or ownership of the asset, without reliance on a trusted third party.
+All on-chain digital assets MUST have a unique identifier which can be dereferenced to locate the asset as a resource located in a specific chain namespace.
 We refer to this new class of identifiers as Interchain Identifiers (IIDs).
 Interchain Identifiers SHOULD be appropriate for identifying and referring to any on-chain asset.
 Including smart contracts, fungible tokens,